vigneshavm/Interview-questions/JS Q.md

 #### **Scope**
 ---

-- Scope in JavaScript is all about where variables can be accessed or modified in your code
+- Scope in JavaScript is all about where variables can be accessed or modified in code
-- For instance, if you declare a variable inside a function, it won’t be accessible outside of that - function.
+- For instance, if declare a variable inside a function, it won’t be accessible outside of that - function.
   But if it’s declared globally, it’s accessible throughout the entire program

 #### **Global and Function and Block Scope**